How To Take Care Of Yourself

 Show compassion.
 Let them know that they are still loved and that they are an important part of your life.
 Spend time with them, affirm them, and show affection.
 Learn more about actions you can take to help someone after a suicide attempt here.

 Be a support and take care of yourself.
 Being a support for your loved one who attempted suicide can bring up your own feelings.
-The Lifeline is always here to talk or chat, both for crisis intervention and to support allies and family.
+The 988 Lifeline is always here to talk or chat, both for crisis intervention and to support allies and family.
 Helping a loved one through a crisis is never easy.
-Seeking out your own support from your own safe people or counselor can be helpful.
+Seeking out your own support from your own safe people or a crisis counselor can be helpful.

 Terry Wise survived a suicide attempt in her thirties and has since become a well-known author and speaker.